Getting off the grid has been growing in popularity, and it’s also trendy in camping.

 - Keep your phone charged.
 You can find out how to do so when you’re outdoors by reading, “How To Charge Your Phone While Camping.”

 - Carry a first-aid kit with first-aid supplies, a flashlight, extra fuel, an all-weather radio, emergency food and water, and blankets.
-Have a camping checklist so that you don’t forget anything important.

 - Make sure you’ve got a fire extinguisher in your RV.